 Ultimately, the health and safety of the student-athletes and staff is paramount in any decision made to resume athletics activity.
 The Athletic Department of Roanoke College complies with guidance provided by the National Collegiate Athletic Association and the Old Dominion Athletic Conference.
 Part of the College’s orientation for student-athletes and athletics staff includes education/awareness regarding personal hygiene, disinfection practices of athletic areas, physical distancing, and the use of face coverings.
 Compliance will be a priority regarding campus plans/policies for preserving the health of the community, including daily self-assessment and face coverings.
 It is important to remember that student-athletes are participating voluntarily.

 Before participation on any of the Roanoke College athletic teams, student-athletes must provide the Athletic Training Department with a variety of information.
 To expedite this process, Roanoke College uses an Electronic Medical Record (EMR) that is accessible online.
-The process of entering information into SportsWareOnLine (SWOL) will be available starting May 1, 2020 and the process ought to be completed by August 1, 2020 to allow the athletic training staff the time to process the information before the student-athletes report back to campus.
+The process of entering information into SportsWareOnLine (SWOL) will be available starting May 1, 2020 and must be completed by September 1, 2020.

 The education and training of students in regard to the prevention of transmission of COVID-19 will be an integral part of the College’s campus-wide messaging.
 During new student orientation, all students (residential and commuter) will participate in a COVID-19 education program which includes practicing good hygiene, such as handwashing, physical distancing, proper cough/sneeze etiquette, frequent disinfection of common work areas, symptom assessment, temperature checks, face coverings in public, and other measures aimed at reducing disease transmission.
 For returning residential students, resident assistants, and peer health educators, training and workshops will take place addressing disease transmission as part of the College’s ongoing residential programming.
 Returning commuter students will be directed to online resources.
 All students will be required to perform daily temperature checks and respond to a short online survey as they begin each day.
 Educational programming that reinforces strategies for disease prevention will occur throughout the school year.